Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 * High threat of attack in Belgium, so declared state of emergency which triggers their patriot act
 * Does not impact refugee deal (not sure what that is)

+**NEWS UPDATE**
+>"A deadly terrorist attack shook the capital of Belgium today as a team of militants struck the Brussels-Zaventem airport.
+Belgium Federal Police report that eight people were killed in the attack and more have been injured.
+Authorities warn that these numbers could increase as first responders assess the situation.
+>The attack began while passengers were checking in for a flight to the United States.
+A group of attackers entered the ticketing area and opened fire with automatic weapons.
+Belgian authorities have closed the airport and have grounded flights nationally...

 **Conversation with U.S. State Department
 *